hapax/hapax.github.io/assets/alien-maths.md

 another time.

-A more systematic approach to conceptualising the inner life of other animals is the [*umwelt*](https://en.wikipedia.org/wiki/Umwelt) model of Jakob von Uexküll.
+A more systematic approach to conceptualising the inner life of other animals is the [*umwelt*](https://en.wikipedia.org/wiki/Umwelt) model of biologist Jakob von Uexküll.
-Uexküll wanted to understand the way that animals create meaning and model their environment.
+Uexküll wanted to understand how animals create meaning, model and interact with their environments.
-He called this synthesis the *umwelt* (German for "environment"), which is
+The *umwelt* (German for "environment") is a synthesis of these factors,

 <span style="padding-left: 20px; display:block">
-constituted by a more or less broad series of elements, 'carriers of significance' or 'marks' which are the only things that interest the animal.
+...constituted by a more or less broad series of elements, 'carriers of significance' or 'marks' which are the only things that interest the animal.
 </span>